emanuguerra/architecture-building-blocks/network/02_network_models.md

 This protocol is not connection oriented.

 It is not ensuring that the data is not lost.
 It is not performing transmission error control.
-It is not establishing a connection prior
+It is not establishing a connection prior to data transmission.
+There is no warranty of datagram delivery, nor order delivery control.

+Content integrity is verified through the use of a checksum.
+It is optional with Ipv4 and mandatory on Ipv6.

+The protocol is well suited for low latency use cases where a datagram loss is not critical such as Voice on IP and online gaming.